 Summary and Final Recommendations

 So, here is a quick review of all this information.
 There are many devices to choose from that will help you hear your TV better.
 Most are easy to set up and usually plug right into the TV.
-Many of them are also easy to use although some are easier than others.
+Many of them are also easy to use, although some are easier than others.

-Separate TV speakers including sound bars are best for seniors with hearing aids and who usually watch TV alone.
+Separate TV speakers, including sound bars are best for seniors with hearing aids who usually watch TV alone.
 These are available as wireless speakers that can sit right next to the user.

 Three headphone styles are to consider: over the ear, on the ear, and “stethoscope” style.
 Each has its own advantages and disadvantages.
 These styles are not usually hearing aid compatible.

 Whew.
 Who knew there was so much to say about tv listening devices?
 I hope this guide has helped you decide which is the best for you and your situation.
-Feel free to ask any question in the comments below.
+Feel free to ask any questions in the comments below.
 Also, please share any tips you have for hearing the TV better!